Transit VPC is a connectivity topology on AWS, where geographically distributed virtual and on-premise networks are connected to a central hub.

 AWS transit VPC pricing

 There are several components to transit VPC pricing.
 First off is the throughout level selected.
 Different throughout levels have different costs associated with them.
 Cisco also provides two licensing models for the CSR 1000v instance, with differing prices.
 Pricing also includes all costs related to AWS resources and network transit costs.
+Check out this blog post for a detailed look into transit VPC pricing.

 AWS transit VPC vs full-mesh